xiaoran-zhao/xiaoran-1/content/authors/admin/_index.md

 # Role/position/tagline
 role: Professor

-organizations: College of Computer Science and Technology, China University of Petroleum (East China), China

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.
 profiles: